-Killing Moses would have cut them off from God, because Moses is the only one among them that is not alienated from the covenants of God.
-Therefore, Moses is the only one God was talking to right.
+Killing Moses would have cut them off from God because Moses is the only one among them that is not alienated from the covenants of God.
+Therefore, Moses is the only one God was talking to.
 The rest of the people God delivered acted like the devil.
-God did not let Israel kill Moses like he allowed them to kill Jesus, because Moses blood could not save them from the sin of hating God and those he approves.
+God did not let Israel kill Moses as he allowed them to kill Jesus, because Moses blood could not save them from the sin of hating God and those he approves.

 The LORD answered Moses, “Walk on ahead of the people.
 Take with you some of the elders of Israel and take in your hand the staff with which you struck the Nile, and go.
 Exodus 17:5

 The Lord instructed Moses to take with him some of the elders because the Lord deals with people through their leadership.
 That is one reason it is so important that we pray our leaders will obey God.
 When our leaders obey God everyone is blessed and when they don’t everyone suffers.
 Israel received the water they don’t deserve because they have a faithful and obedient leader who God can honor.

 God specifically told Moses to take the staff that was used to turn the Nile to blood in Egypt.
 God had used this staff to teach Pharaoh, the elders of Egypt and the elders of Israel two things.
 The staff represented a reason to believe when it turned into a serpent that swallowed up Pharaoh’s serpents.
 The staff also represented who their Lord is when Aaron struck the Nile and the water turned to blood.
 God told Moses to take the elders to the rock with a reason to believe in his hand so they would remember who is Lord, for the things done in Pharaoh’s presence were performed in the presence of the elders of Israel first.